solangegueiros/token-sol-minter/README.md

 The token was built using Open Zeppelin ERC20Mintable.

-There are other smart contract, the TokenMinter, who is whitelisted to mint tokens.
+There are other smart contract, the TokenMinter, who is whitelisted (authorized) to mint tokens.

-There are a dApp in app folder.
+There are a dApp in `app` folder.
 This dApp calls minter in TokenMinter.

 ## To learn more